Muscle Of The Month: Transverse Abdominus (TVA)

 • Superman

-All of these exercises should be carried out following advice from or under the supervision of a fully qualified fitness professional, in order to avoid injury and ensure the best results.
+All of these exercises should be carried out under the guidance of a fully qualified fitness professional, following their advice, to avoid injury and ensure optimal results.

 PROBLEMS RELATING TO THE TRANSVERSE ABDOMINUS

 If the TVA is not sufficiently toned, the abdominal organs will not be held in place as effectively, which can affect posture and put stress on the lower back.
-In more severe cases, sometimes following pregnancy, this can lead to lordosis of the spine (see our blog on Lordosis, kyphosis and scoliosis).
+In more severe cases, this can sometimes occur following pregnancy, leading to lordosis of the spine (see our blog on lordosis, kyphosis, and scoliosis).

 While it is rare, overworking this muscle can lead to problems with digestion, as well as a hernia or haemorrhoids.